iloveleejunghyun/cmpe273-lab1/lab1/README.md

 to realize the same function, which could be faster.

 Here's result for one time:

 Sync-sort costs 2.3803 seconds for 100 times.
-Average time = 0.0238 seconds
+Average time = 0.0238 seconds.

 Asyncio-sort costs 11.8859 seconds for 10 times.
 Average time=1.1886.

 Threadpool-sort costs 1.2094 seconds for 10 times.
 Average time=0.1209.

 The result shows that syncronous external merge method is faster than the other two asyncronous methods.
 I think the main reason is that the data set is too small and the program spends too much time on thread switching.